Tilak-Shenoy/Todo/README.md

 # Todo

-A Simple Todo applicaton with Text to speech feature
+Todo applicaton with Text to speech feature on android.